 3. Talk to your doctor

-Your doctor is the expert on your health.
+Your doctor is the expert on your health and can give you advice on travelling that's specific to your health care needs.
 Take their advice.

 - See your doctor 6 to 8 weeks before you go.
 You need enough time to apply their advice.

 - Ask if it's safe for you to travel.
-If you're a mature traveller or have a pre-existing condition, travelling could put your health at risk.
-Especially if you rely on specialised care that may be hard to find overseas.
+Especially if you're a mature traveller or have a pre-existing condition.
+If you rely on specialised care, it may be hard to find overseas.

-- Tell your doctor where you're going.
+- If you're planning to travel while pregnant, talk to your obstetrician, travel insurer and airline.
+They can advise if there's any other steps you can take to reduce risks to you and your unborn child.
+Tell your doctor where you're going.
 Ask for preventative advice that suits your needs in that destination.

 - Ask your doctor what vaccinations or boosters you need.
 Some require several courses over time.